 Many of my poems speak to these themes of displacement, memory and migration.

 After growing up in suburban America, I spent four blissful years of my education reading some of the most insightful and beautiful texts in human history.
-I emerged from my Philosophy education at Columbia with some basic but closely held beliefs -- that there is no fixed notion of the self, no objective "meaning" to the fundamental mysteries of the universe, but how we deal with these two realities determines a great part of our lived experience.
+I emerged from my Philosophy and Economics education at Columbia with some basic but closely held beliefs -- that there is no fixed notion of the self, no objective "meaning" to the fundamental mysteries of the universe, but how we deal with these two realities determines a great part of our lived experience.

 I like to create and enable creation.
 I wrote a book, "Myth of the Entrepreneur" which was published by Harper Collins in 2017.
-I was also lucky to play a part in building Dunya Labs for 2 years as CEO alongside some of the most intellectually invigorating and committed people I know.

 I have grown to love India, which I now consider my home.